Firemen Golf Classic on tap

 Youth football camp

 AVON PARK — Avon Park High School will host its annual football camp at Joe Franza Stadium.
-The camp will be held today and Thursday from 6 to 8 p.m.
+The camp will be held on Thursday from 6 to 8 p.m.
 Campers will be taught individual and team skills that will take their game to the next level.

 Camp will be coached by Avon Park High School players and varsity coaches along with Special guest coaches and speakers.
 The cost is $30 per camper and that includes a camp shirt and refreshments.
 Brochures can be picked up at their schools or at Avon Park High School.
 For more information please contact Head Coach Jerry Hudnell at hudnellj@highlands.k12.fl.us